 And the good news about nuts just keeps coming.
 A March 2015 research abstract reveals: “Researchers at Maastricht University nvestigated the link between specific nuts and diseases, and found that those who ate at least 10 grams (0.3 ounces) of nuts or peanuts a day had an average 23 percent reduced risk of death due to cancer, diabetes, respiratory- and neurodegenerative diseases during the decade-long study.”
 (8,10)

 Nutrition in nuts

-See also Specific Nutrients of Several Nuts, below.
+See also Specific Nutrients of Several Nuts and 8 Nuts for Healthy Aging, below.

 Overall nutrient content of nuts puts them quite high in good fats, relatively high in protein, and moderate in carbs.
 For example (5):